Creating Accessible Content (WCAG 2.0 Conformance)

 To add the span element, with an appropriate language, you can manually edit your HTML markup in the source edit mode of the RTE so that it reads as above.
 Alternatively the lang attribute can be included in the RTE by a system administrator (see Adding Support for Additional HTML Elements and Attributes ).

 - Labels or Instructions: Labels or instructions are provided when content requires user input.

 Providing instructions to help people complete forms is a fundamental part of good practice in interface usability.
 Doing this is particularly helpful for people with visual or cognitive impairments who might otherwise have difficulty understanding the layout of a form and the sort of data to be provided in a particular form field.

-In the AEM WKND demo project a default label is added when you add a form component, such as a Text Field , to the page.
+In AEM a default label is added when you add a form component, such as a Text Field , to the page.
 This default title is dependent on the component type, You can add your own title in the Title and Text tab of the edit dialog for that field.
 It is important to ensure that labels help users to understand the data associated with each form component.

 This Title field must be used for field elements as it provides a label that is available to assistive technology.
 Simply writing a label in text beside the field is not sufficient.

 For some form components it is also possible to visually hide labels using the Hide Title checkbox.
 Labels hidden in this way are still available to assistive technology, but not displayed on the screen.
 While this can be a good approach in some situations it is usually best to include a visual label wherever possible, as some users may be looking at a very small section of the screen (one field at a time) and need the labels to identify the field correctly.